What to Expect - FAQs

 Yes, you would be welcome.
 All persons are welcome at First Presbyterian Church.
 We have persons of different races, educational levels, sexual orientations, gender identity/expression, languages, disabilities and backgrounds as part of our church family.
 We have people who are in school, employed, stay-at-home moms and dads, looking for work and retired.
 We are a mixed bag of adults, teens and children seeking to grow spiritually and to love God and neighbor.

-What's happening for children on Sunday mornings this summer?
+What's happening for children on Sunday morning?

-What are teens doing this summer?
+What are teens doing?